Types of saving products

 - Lifetime ISAs

 A version of the Individual Savings Account (ISA), a Lifetime ISA is available to those ages 18 to 40 from April 2017 onwards.
-You are allowed to save up to £4,000 a year in this specialised acount, and you will receive a 25% bonus from the government meaning that for every £4 you save, the Government will contribute £1 too.
+You are allowed to save up to £4,000 a year in this specialised account, and you will receive a 25% bonus from the government meaning that for every £4 you save, the Government will contribute £1 too.
 This new type of ISA is designed to help people purchase a first home, and/or from age 60, to use in retirement.
 There are, however, some conditions of taking out a Lifetime ISA.
 Want more information?
 The Gov.uk website has a full section dedicated to explaining how the Lifetime ISA works

 - Deposit accounts

-Most banks and building societies have a range of cash accounts that offer varying rates of interest depending on the length of time you are able to leave your savings untouched.
+Most banks and building societies have a range of cash savings accounts that offer varying rates of interest depending on the length of time you are able to leave your savings untouched.
 In general the longer you are happy not to access your savings to make any withdrawals, the higher the interest payable.

 Should I save regularly or just put some money aside as a lump sum?